 When I initially tried on this blazer, I almost left it behind.
 I loved the light gray material and slim torso, but did not love the lack of lapels, the much shorter back, and the unsightly wide and bunchy sleeves.
 My other gray cascade jacket had the same sleeve issue, but it was unexpectedly sold before I even considered alterations.
-My tailor charges $25 for shortening sleeves, and $20 for slimming (hopefully less for both together).
-This blazer was nice but definitely not worth $70-$80 to me.
+My current tailor charges $25 for shortening sleeves, and $20 for slimming (hopefully less for both done together).

 I’ve done simpler alterations in the past such as slimming shirts and taking in the waist on a skirt.
 Never had I worked on a blazer, and especially not one with lining.
 I gingerly took apart one sleeve and tried to learn by retracing the steps of how it was assembled.
 As you can see in the above pics, such an alteration can make a tremendous difference in the overall silhouette of a garment.